lrug/lrug.org/source/lrug_root/meetings/july-2009-meeting/index.html.md

 ---
+created_at: 2009-06-10 10:11:50 Z
+published_at: 2009-06-17 00:59:44 Z
+status: Published
+slug: july-2009-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:26 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: july-2009-meeting
-created_at: 2009-06-10 10:11:50 Z
 breadcrumb: July 2009 Meeting
-published_at: 2009-06-17 00:59:44 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:26 Z
 ---

 The next meeting of LRUG will be on Wednesday the 8th of July, from 6:30pm to 8:00pm.
 As usual our hosts [Skills Matter](http://skillsmatter.com/) will provide the space, this time at a new venue [The Crypt](http://skillsmatter.com/location-details/home/166/26) (it's very close to the other venues).
 We still need people to <a href="#jul09registration">register</a> though to make sure the room is set up properly.